ganeshkcs/END2/S1/Readme.md

 ## What is a neural network neuron?

 Neural network neurons are similar to the biological neurons where they take an input, act on the input with an activation fuction and gives us an output.
 A single neuron will look as shown below.

 ![Neuron](https://github.com/ganeshkcs/END2/blob/master/S1/Neuron.png)

-Collection of such neurons will form a neural network.
+Collection of such neurons and their interactions will form a neural network.

 ![Neural-Network](https://github.com/ganeshkcs/END2/blob/master/S1/Neural-network.png)